client emails on autopilot

 Which client emails fire automatically?

 Five sequences.
-(1) 24-hour class reminder — fires once per booking 24 hours before class start, mode-aware so in-room attendees get the room and instructor and online attendees get the meeting URL.
+(1) 24-hour class reminder — fires once per booking 24 hours before class start.
+In-room attendees get the room and instructor; online attendees get the meeting link.
 (2) Welcome — fires 24 hours after a new client signs up if they haven't booked yet.
 Skips if they've already booked.
-(3) Win-back — fires when a client hasn't booked in 21+ days but has at least one prior booking in the last 90 days, rate-limited to once per 90 days per client.
-(4) Renewal nudge — fires seven days before a membership period ends, dedupes per period-end-day.
-(5) Failed-payment recovery — fires when a membership invoice fails, sends the Stripe hosted-invoice URL for one-tap card update; after 3+ failures, also alerts the studio owner.
+(3) Win-back — fires when a client hasn't booked in 21+ days but has at least one prior booking in the last 90 days, sent at most once every 90 days per client.
+(4) Renewal nudge — fires seven days before a membership period ends, and only once per period.
+(5) Failed-payment recovery — fires when a membership payment fails, sends a secure one-tap link to update the card; after 3+ failures, also alerts the studio owner.

 What's the cost?